Non-governmental 457(b) rollover rules

 If you work for the government, you are on the gravy train if you have a governmental 457(b).

-If your 457 plan has good distribution options, then consider your need for additional tax-deferred savings.
+If your 457 plan has good distribution options, consider your need for additional tax-deferred savings.
 And remember the rollover rules or rollover options!
 Unfortunately, you cannot roll over a non-governmental 457(b) most of the time!

 Next, you must have a future tax plan in place.
 This is why the distribution options are essential to consider.